Visual-AI/SPTNet/README.md

     --memax_weight 1 \
     --model_path ${YOUR_OWN_SAVE_DIR}
 ```
-Just be aware to change the name (``dataset_name``) and its corresponding path (``pretrained_model_path``) to the pretrained model。 Our SPTNet method is adaptable to various pretrained models, allowing for the modification of the architecture by changing the ``pretrained_model_path``.
+Just be aware to change the name (``dataset_name``) and its corresponding path (``pretrained_model_path``) to the pretrained model.
+Our SPTNet method is adaptable to various pretrained models, allowing for the modification of the architecture by changing the ``pretrained_model_path``.
 This feature enables quick adoption of the state-of-the-art (SOTA) method.
 Our default settings utilize the SimGCD method.

 ## Results